-King Louis XVI had done quite a number on France’s budget, having thrust the country into tremendous debt, so Napoleon also took on the task of balancing the budget and paying off that debt.
-He also created a National Bank and sold Louisiana territory to the United States, who was more than happy to expand its borders
+King Louis XVI had done significant damage to France’s budget, having thrust the country into tremendous debt.
+Napoleon took on the task of balancing the budget and paying off that debt.
+He also created a National Bank and sold the Louisiana Territory to the United States, who was very eager to expand its borders.

 From a social aspect, Napoleon welcomed the nobles, who comprised the higher-ranking Estates of the country, back on an agreement of good behavior.

 Officials were also promoted based on their merit as opposed to being promoted based on being members of the nobility.
 Finally, he set up a series of Lycées, which were public schools created for preparing students for college.